ukiecglobal

 Decide where you'll reside.

-When studying overseas, you will need to find a place to live unless you have been provided on-campus housing.
-You can search for a local host, homestay, or rooms for rent.
-The price will differ depending on the city.
-If you decide to rent an apartment, you will also be responsible for paying for utilities like as water, electricity, and internet, as well as tenant insurance (in certain housing zones).
+When you study abroad, you will have to rent a place to stay unless you have been given on-campus accommodations.
+You may look for a local host, homestay, or renting rooms.
+The cost will vary based on the city.
+If you choose to rent an apartment, you will also have to pay for utilities such as water, electricity, and internet, as well as tenant insurance (in some housing zones).

 Make your travel arrangements in advance.